Soccer Persistent Infringement

 Persistent infringement is an offense that is rarely called by referees, with many more instances occurring than those that are actually cautioned as offenses.
 The rule can be difficult to enforce, as it requires referees to mentally keep track of the number and frequency of fouls committed by and against each player.
 Calling a player or team for this offense requires a subjective judgment by the referee.
 There is no minimum number of fouls that must be committed to qualify as persistent infringement.

 The result of a persistent infringement offense being called is the offender being cautioned and shown a yellow card.
-If a player is cautioned twice in a match, they will be shown a red card and ejected.
+If a player is cautioned twice in a match, they typically will be shown a red card and ejected from the remainder of the game.
 The result of persistent infringement is the same in both amateur and professional leagues, according to the IFAB Laws of the Game.
-However, this offense is rarely called, and enforcement can vary from league to league.

 When persistent infringement is called, a referee will first blow their whistle to stop play and signal that a foul has occurred.
 Next, they will signal for either an indirect free kick, a direct free kick, or a penalty kick, depending on the type of foul.
 The referee will next indicate the location of the foul.
 Finally, the referee will walk over to the offending player, pull the yellow card out of their pocket, and show it to the offender.

-- Over the course of the match, a player commits four fouls, all of them resulting in free kicks.
+- A player commits four fouls, all of them resulting in free kicks.
 The referee gives the player a verbal warning, but then that player commits another foul before the end of the play.
-Persistent infringement has occurred.

-- Within a span of only five minutes, a single player has a striking foul, a holding foul, and a tackling foul committed against them.
+- A single player has a striking foul, a holding foul, and a tackling foul committed against them.
 These three fouls are all committed by different opponents.
-Nonetheless, persistent infringement has occurred.

 - Delaying of Game